Texan schooner San Antonio

-The Texan schooner San Antonio was a two-masted schooner of the Second Texas Navy from 1839-1840.
+The Texan schooner San Antonio was a two-masted schooner of the Second Texas Navy from 1839 to 1840.
 She was the sister ship of the San Jacinto and the San Bernard.
 In 1840, San Antonio was part of the Texas Navy flotilla led by Commodore Edwin Ward Moore which was dispatched to assist Yucatecan rebels that had taken up arms against Mexico.
 In February 1842, while re-provisioning in New Orleans, the crew of the San Antonio mutinied and the Lieutenant was killed.
 This was the only mutiny in the history of the Texas Navy.
 That fall, the San Antonio sailed for Campeche and was never heard from again.

 Background of the Texas Navy

 The Texas Navy was officially formed in January 1836, with the purchase of four schooners: Invincible, Brutus, Independence, and Liberty.
 These ships, under the command of Commodore Charles Hawkins, helped Texas win independence by preventing a Mexican blockade of the Texas coast, seizing Mexican ships carrying reinforcements and supplies to its army, and sending their cargoes to the Texas volunteer army.
 Nevertheless, Mexico refused to recognize Texas as an independent country.
 By the middle of 1837, all of the ships had been lost at sea, run aground, captured, or sold.
 With no ships to impede a possible invasion by Mexico, Texas was vulnerable to attack.

 In 1838, President Mirabeau B. Lamar responded to this threat by forming a second Texas Navy.
 Unlike Sam Houston, Lamar was an ardent supporter of the Texas Navy and saw the urgent need for its continuation.
 The second Texas Navy was placed under the command of Commodore Edwin Ward Moore, an Alexandria Academy graduate who was recruited from the United States Navy.
 One of the ships of this second navy was the San Antonio, along with her sister ships, the San Jacinto and San Bernard.